sakjdas/Intro2Ros_Quadruped_Project/README.md

 ------------------------------------------------------------------------------------------------

-Cd into the folder which contains the source folder.
+cd into the folder which contains the source folder.

 Build the project, run <catkin build> in the terminal.